Tag: Consumer vs. Medical Grade Displays

 Medical practices must also weigh the cost savings with consumer monitors against time wasted with longer viewing times and higher false positives.
 Doctors may take more time to evaluate images on screens with reduced color display and resolution.

-Comparing Specifications for Medical Displays Against Consumer Displays
+Comparing Specifications for Medical Grade Monitors Against Commercial Monitors

-Clear differences exist in the image quality presented by medical monitors when compared to consumer grade monitors:
+Clear differences exist in the image quality presented by medical grade monitors when compared to commercial grade monitors:

 • • High-end medical grade displays can show up to 1 billion colors.
 The best consumer monitors display 16 million colors.
 Most consumer uses don’t require the increased number of colors, but a trained radiologist will be able to see more detail.